310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Midori smileexplain %}
             Look at this part more closely.
-Do you see the clock?
+Do you see the watch?
             {% endbubble %}
             {% bubble Midori norsmile %}
             Yes, it’s the white rabbit.
 It looks so unique with its surprisingly long ears.
             {% endbubble %}
             {% bubble Midori northinking %}
-            If it actually existed in real life, I’d gladly adore it every day with hugs… Maybe I’ll commission someone to get it made…?
+            If it actually existed in real life, I’d gladly adore it every day with hugs… Maybe I’ll have a manufacturer make one…?
 			{% endbubble %}
         </div>
     </div>